Mike Slinn

 In contrast, most package management formats for other computer languages and OSes use a compressed format to store dependencies.
 For example: Python wheel, Java jars (also used by Maven), and Debian deb (also used by Ubuntu apt).

 The following Ruby code was developed on StackOverflow.
-The method returns the Gem::Specification for a gem when pointed at any file in any directory within the gem.
+The method returns the Gem::Specification for a gem when pointed to a file within any directory within the gem.

 # @return Gem::Specification of gem that file points into,